 Following the completion of the interviews, the Psychology Training Committee meets to rank order applicants, which is based on both the submitted application and the individual interview.
-The time spent with the current intern cohort is not part of the ranking decision.
 The final ranking order is determined by consensus.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

 Results of the APPIC Match constitute a binding agreement between the matched applicants and the program.
 However, final appointment of applicants to the internship at AMHR is contingent on matched applicants passing a criminal background investigation.
 This includes a name search through bureau of investigation units in States where the individual has lived for the past ten years.
 A search will also be conducted through the Department of Human Services.
 If adverse information is received, the applicant will be required to provide evidence of disposition.
 If an applicant has a drug-related offense, the individual will be required to provide evidence of disposition and may be required to submit to a drug screen upon hire and periodic drug tests.
 Each situation will be handled on a case-by-case basis.
-The Center's CEO will make all determinations regarding any adverse action taken.
+The agency's CEO will make all determinations regarding any adverse action taken.

-- Per public health mandate all Center staff, including paid trainees, are required to receive an annual flu vaccine or provide documentation to request an exemption. - AMHR has prioritized the health and safety of our clients and staff and all employees are required to be fully vaccinated against COVID-19.
+- Per public health mandate all AMHR staff, including paid trainees, are required to receive an annual flu vaccine or provide documentation to request an exemption. - AMHR has prioritized the health and safety of our clients and staff and all employees are required to be fully vaccinated against COVID-19.
 Proof of vaccination will be required upon the first day of internship.
 Medical and religious exemptions may be requested.